The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES

 The NIRCam \citep{Rieke_2023} and NIRSpec \citep{Boker_2023} instruments onboard \emph{JWST} are capable of capturing the Balmer break up to $z=11$ and $z=13$ respectively, exceeding this redshift limit with ease.
-As a result, there are now significant samples of quiescent galaxies at $4 < z < 6$ \citep{Valentino_2023, Russell_2024, Long_2024, Baker_2025c, Chaikin_2025, Merlin_2025}, which allow simulations to be constrained by statistically robust distribution functions \citep[][Seeyave et al. \emph{in prep}]{FLARES-VIII, Baker_2025a}.
+As a result, there are now significant samples of quiescent galaxies at $4 < z < 6$ \citep{Valentino_2023, Russell_2024, Long_2024, Baker_2025c, Merlin_2025}, which allow simulations to be constrained by statistically robust distribution functions \citep{FLARES-VIII, Baker_2025a, Chaikin_2025, Seeyave_2025}.
 There have also been a number of intriguing smaller passive samples, including individual galaxies identified at $z>7$ \citep{Looser_2024, Weibel_2025, Baker_2025b}, which challenge galaxy formation simulations to enact quenching mechanisms only $\sim 700 \ \rm{Myr}$ after the Big Bang.
+Likewise, quiescent galaxies inferred to have formed at these these redshifts have been identified at later times \citep{Carnall_2024, de-Graaff_2024, Glazebrook_2024}.
 While not as significant as large samples, these galaxies facilitate alternative approaches.
 By fitting their star formation histories, we can constrain when their stellar populations formed and compare to the predicted limits from astrophysical theories and even cosmological models \citep{Lovell_2022, Boylan-Kolchin_2023, Carnall_2024}.
 Simply investigating whether current theory can produce comparable systems is a valuable model constraint \citep{Flores_2022, Qin_2023}.
 Alternatively, simulations can be used to qualitatively infer the properties of galaxies of particular interest, serving as a more focused counterpart to simulation-based inference \citep{Iglesias-Navarro_2024, Iglesias-Navarro_2025}.
 Constrained Milky-Way and local group simulations are a common example of inferring the properties of specific galaxies \citep{Bignone_2019, Wempe_2024}, but this approach has also been applied to more distant objects selected on apparent uniqueness or unexpected nature \citep{Moreno_2022, Filipp_2023}.